Shaiklahir065/T-FLIPFLOP-POSEDGE/README.md

 Quartus prime

 **THEORY**
+T Flip-Flop is a single input logic circuit that holds or toggles its output according to the input state.
+Toggling means changing the next state output to complement the current state.
+T is an abbreviation for Toggle.
 **T Flip-Flop**

 T flip-flop is the simplified version of JK flip-flop.
 It is obtained by connecting the same input ‘T’ to both inputs of JK flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of T flip-flop is shown in the following figure.